Colophon

 Privacy

-There are no ads, no tracking pixels, and no social sharing widgets.
+There are no ads or advertising trackers.
 I prefer a site that feels like a place to read, not a place to be measured.
 But there are plenty of interaction points, like a water cooler for civil, polite dialogue.

 Standards